 Who Is A Politically Exposed Person (PEP)?

 A Politically Exposed Person (PEP) is an individual who holds or has held a prominent public position, either domestically or internationally.
 This includes government officials, senior executives of state-owned corporations, high-ranking military officers, and influential political party members.
-The Financial Action Task Force (FATF) defines PEPs broadly to include immediate family members and close associates of such individuals due to their potential access to sensitive information and decision-making powers, which can be exploited for money laundering and corruption.

-Importance of PEP Screening in Financial and Business Sectors
+Importance Of PEP Screening In Financial And Business Sectors

 PEP screening is crucial for mitigating the risks associated with financial crimes, including money laundering and terrorist financing.
 By identifying PEPs, financial institutions and businesses can apply enhanced due diligence measures to monitor their transactions and relationships more closely.
 This proactive approach helps maintain the integrity of the financial system and prevents illicit activities that could jeopardise the organisation’s reputation and legal standing.